In-a-bit/inabit-remote/README.md

   A. `apiAdmin` user.
   B. `apiSigner` user.

-This users should be  provided by our representatives.
+These users are created in your Inabit account by our representatives.

-3. You have received a *login token* that is related to an "apiSigner" user.
+3. You have received a *login token* that is related to your "apiSigner" user.
 This token should have been provided to you by our representatives.

 4. Please verify that host can access `api.inabit.com` server (whitelisted IPs and ports).

 5. Please be aware that for completion of the process, you will need interact with your inabit account owner.